Chinese Indonesians: Emigrant communities

 Of the 57,000 Indonesians living in the United States in 2000, one-third were estimated to be ethnic Chinese.
-Locally knowledgeable migrants in Southern California estimate that 60 percent of Indonesian Americans living in the area are of Chinese descent.
+Locally knowledgeable migrants in Southern California estimate that 60% of Indonesian Americans living in the area are of Chinese descent.
 In Canada, only a minority of the emigrant Chinese Indonesian community speak Chinese.
 Although families are interested in rediscovering their ethnic traditions, their Canadian-born children are often reluctant to learn either Chinese mother tongue.